 Comfort & Fit

 Rubber wedding bands set the standard for comfort.
-Our testers all found them preferential over traditional metal rings.
+Our testers all preferred them over traditional metal rings.
 We like how flexible and lightweight they are.

 That said, you’ll need to make sure you get the right ring size for a perfect fit.
 Each manufacturer has a size guide to help ensure a snug, yet comfortable ring.